-Motorola today announced four new phones in a big refresh to its mid-range G series.
+Motorola has announced four new phones in a big refresh to its mid-range G series.
 The G has been a bedrock in Motorola’s lineup since its inception.
 The original Moto G became the company’s best-selling phone and led the markets of Brazil and Mexico in the year it was released.
 The G series was conceived with the intent to bring advanced features to affordable hardware.
 Now in its seventh generation, the G is as powerful and appealing as ever.

 The 2019 G7 series includes the Moto G7, Moto G7 Power, Moto G7 Play, and Moto G7 Plus.
 The G7 is the most capable of the bunch and has the nicest design, while the G7 Power delivers days of battery life.
 The G7 Play is attractive and affordable, and the G7 Plus should tempt those who prioritize photography.
 Here are our thoughts on the the G7, G7 Power, and G7 Play.
 (The G7 Plus was not on hand.)

 The differences between the four G7 series phones aren’t that easy to spot.
 Plenty ties the family together, and that’s a good thing.
 Each features a similar design and shape in order to bond with its stablemates.